Gold hat: Calendars

 A detailed study of the Berlin example, which is fully preserved, claimed that the symbols possibly represent a lunisolar calendar.
 The object may have permitted the determination of dates or periods in both lunar and solar calendars.

-Since an exact knowledge of the solar year was of special interest for the determination of religiously important events such as the summer and winter solstices, if astronomical knowledge was depicted on the Golden Hats it would have been of high value to Bronze Age society.
+Since an exact knowledge of the solar year was of special interest for the determination of religiously important events, such as the summer and winter solstices, if astronomical knowledge was depicted on the gold hats, it would have been of high value to Bronze Age society.
 Whether the hats themselves were indeed used for determining such dates, or whether they even represented such knowledge, remains unknown.

-The functions hypothesized so far would permit the counting of temporal units of up to 57 lunar months.
+The functions hypothesised so far would permit the counting of temporal units of up to 57 lunar months.
 A simple multiplication of such values could also permit the calculation of longer periods, e.g. metonic cycles.

 Each symbol, or each ring of a symbol, may represent a single day.
 Apart from ornament bands incorporating differing numbers of rings there are seemingly special symbols and zones in intercalary areas, which may have had to be added to or subtracted from the periods in question.

 The system of this mathematical function incorporated into the artistic ornamentation has not been fully deciphered so far, but a schematic study of the Berlin Golden Hat and the periods it may delimit has been attempted.